-- (b) The scope of the representation and the basis or rate of the fee and expenses for which the client will be responsible shall be communicated to the client in writing, before or within a reasonable time after commencing the representation, except when the lawyer will charge a regularly represented client on the same basis or rate.
-Any changes in the basis or rate of the fee or expenses shall also be communicated to the client in writing. - 83.
-Based upon the record, the ODC declined to pursue a violation of Rule 1.5(a) of the Rules of Professional Conduct as charged with regard to Count IV of this Statement of Charges, and the HPS did not find a violation of such.
+(b) The scope of the representation and the basis or rate of the fee and expenses for which the client will be responsible shall be communicated to the client in writing, before or within a reasonable time after commencing the representation, except when the lawyer will charge a regularly represented client on the same basis or rate.
+Any changes in the basis or rate of the fee or expenses shall also be communicated to the client in writing.

+83. Based upon the record, the ODC declined to pursue a violation of Rule 1.5(a) of the Rules of Professional Conduct as charged with regard to Count IV of this Statement of Charges.

-COUNT V3 I.D.
+COUNT V6 I.D.
 No. 19-06-370 Complaint of Angela C. Robertson

 - 84. On or about August 29, 2019, Angela C. Robertson filed an ethics complaint against Respondent with the ODC.
 Ms. Robertson alleged that she paid Respondent \$2,000.00 as a retainer fee, plus court costs totaling \$225.00, to represent her in her divorce.
 Ms. Robertson alleged that she had difficulty communicating with Respondent, and that Respondent's office informed her that she needed to pay additional funds for the cost of the legal work in her matter.
 Ms. Robertson further alleged that after approximately six months, she contacted Respondent's office to check on her case's status and learned that her husband had not yet been served with a petition for divorce.
 Ms. Robertson asserted that she was entitled to a refund of the total fees she paid to Respondent, \$3,225.00, as she did not receive any documents of Respondent's work product, nor had her husband been served with a petition for divorce [ODC Ex 97]. - 85.
 On or about August 29, 2019, the ODC sent Respondent a copy of the complaint and directed him to file a response within twenty days [ODC Ex 98]. - 86.
 On or about September 12, 2019, the ODC received a copy of Respondent's response to the complaint.
-In the response, Respondent stated that he met with Ms. Robertson on or about January 17, 2019, for an initial consultation in which she discussed her intentions to divorce her husband due to his erratic and, at times, violent behavior.
-Also, on or about January 17, 2019, Ms. Robertson signed a fee agreement.
-Respondent stated that his legal assistant, Todd Chapman, provided Ms. Robertson with the necessary documentation that she should complete and return.
-Respondent further stated that Ms. Robertson called his
+In the response, Respondent stated that he met with Ms. Respondent on or about January 17, 2019 for an initial consultation in which she discussed her intentions to divorce her husband due to his erratic and, at times, violent behavior.
+Also, on or about

-3 The parties did not stipulate to Findings of Fact and Conclusions of Law with regard to Count V, and evidence was taken by the Hearing Panel regarding this Count at the September 27, 2020 hearing.
+6 The parties did not stipulate to Findings of Fact and Conclusions of Law with regard to Count V, and evidence was taken by the Hearing Panel regarding this Count at the September 27, 2020 hearing.